-Well, the thing to do is obviously best the best, the best thing, the gold standard would be not to have a new patient at the end of the day when you're going to be on your own.
-But if you just have a conversation with that person, quite often you can pick up things on the phone and just feel I'm not quite sure about this.
-I think I'm going to offer this patient a appointment when there's other people around.
-It's just best to have that initial phone call and just get just get a sense of what that person may be like.
+Well, obviously the best thing, the gold standard would be not to have a new patient at the end of the day when you're going to be on your own.
+But if you just have a conversation with that person, quite often you can pick up things on the phone and just feel, I'm not quite sure about this.
+I think I'm going to offer this patient an appointment when there's other people around.
+It's just best to have that initial phone call and just get a sense of what that person may be like.
 That's what I mean by the triage.
-It's about so that you've just made contact and you've had, you've had some sort of weekly, it's impossible to say, Isn't it because everything would be different, but it's just it gives you that sense.
-It's like if you do a domiciliary visit, and you're going out, the same thing applies if somebody new phones up and says that they want to domiciliary visit, it's about doing that triage, it's about having that phone call.
+It's about so that you've just made contact and you've had some sort of, it's impossible to say, isn't it, because everybody will be different, but it gives you that sense.
+It's like if you do a domiciliary visit, and you're going out, the same thing applies, if somebody new phones up and says that they want to domiciliary visit, it's about doing that triage, it's about having that phone call.
 It's about just making sure that you do feel comfortable to go see that person.
-And also on that first appointment, it may be worth taking somebody with you might be worth taking a chaperone with you.
-And again, really important when you're gone on a domiciliary visit that somebody knows where you are or what time you're due to be back.
+And also, on that first appointment, it may be worth taking somebody with you, might be worth taking a chaperone with you.
+And again, really important when you've gone on a domiciliary visit, that somebody knows where you are and on what time you're due to be back.